keyes-timothy/tidytof/README.md

   left_join(citrus_metadata, by = "sample_id")
 ```

-After this data cleaning, we have `citrus_data`, a `tof_tbl` containing
+After data cleaning, we have `citrus_data`, a `tof_tbl` containing cells
-cells collected from 8 patients.
-Specifically, 2 samples were taken from
+collected from 8 patients.
+Specifically, 2 samples were taken from each
-each patient: one in which the cells’ B-cell receptors were stimulated
+patient: one in which the cells’ B-cell receptors were stimulated
 (BCR-XL) and one in which they were not (Basal).
 In `citrus_data`, each
 cell’s patient of origin is stored in the `patient` column, and each
 cell’s stimulation condition is stored in the `stimulation` column.
 In